What is a life insurance beneficiary? 2024 guide

 Get 20+ quotes in seconds

-What is life insurance beneficiary vs will?
+Life insurance beneficiary vs will

 The primary distinction between a life insurance beneficiary and a will lies in their scope and distribution.
 A life insurance beneficiary designation allows the policyholder to directly specify who will receive the death benefit upon their passing, avoiding the probate process and ensuring a swift, private payout.